Skip to main content

 Reading Files

 V8 supports ArrayBuffer natively.
-Assuming buf is a C byte array, with length len, this snippet stores the data as an ArrayBuffer in global scope:
+Assuming buf is a C byte array, with length len, the following code stores the data in a global ArrayBuffer:

 /* load C char array and save to an ArrayBuffer */